flipcamp/engagingstudents4/essays/stuart.md

 The four examples presented here illustrate some of the qualities of the multi-part exercises.
 The first is more elementary than what I would typically give my classes, but might be well suited to younger or less experienced students.
 This is done with straight eighth feel, and all the parts are easy, but they provide some challenges.
 For example, Groups 1 and 2 have fairly long silences between the moments when they sing; Group 3 has three consecutive bars coming in on the fourth beat before their fourth bar has the feeling of resolution when the land on the first beat; and Group 4 has to feel the syncopation in their last bar:

-**Example 1.** Four-part example rhythm exercise suited to younger or less experienced students
+**Figure 1.** Four-part example rhythm exercise suited to younger or less experienced students.

 <img src="{{ site.baseurl }}/images/stuart01.png" alt="image" />